6 Min Read

 If you’re feeling uncomfortable about your body, look at things from a different angle and try feeling more confident in your sexuality.

 In other words, if you make a point to be an active and involved partner and make the experience a mutually enjoyable one, whatever issue you have with your figure will likely not even be noticed by your partner.

 What Can You Do If You Feel Nervous About Him Seeing Your Body?

-If you’re concerned that his only interest in you is for sex or your body then perhaps waiting a bit longer before taking that step is a good idea.
+If you’re concerned that his only interest in you is for sex or your body then perhaps waiting a bit longer before jumping into a physical relationship is a good idea.
 You should never be in an intimate situation that makes you uncomfortable.

-If you’re comfortable with your relationship and trust your partner, new or established, put your anxiousness about your body aside for the moment and enjoy the person you are with.
+If you’re comfortable with your relationship and trust your partner, new or established, put your anxiousness about your body aside for the moment so you can focus on and enjoy the person you’re with.
 Your ability to do that will create additional closeness and security in your relationship, making your partner feel comfortable and you as well.

 - Feeling anxious about being vulnerable and exposed (literally) is quite common.
-Try to remember that if you are so comfortable with someone that being intimate is a natural step, the contours of your body will likely be appreciated rather than critiqued, every less than perfect inch.
+Try to remember that if you’re so comfortable with someone that being intimate is a natural step, the contours of your body will likely be appreciated rather than critiqued, every less than perfect inch.

 Looking for More?
 Check Out These Articles

 - What If I Have No Interest In Sex After Having A Baby?